6 Stay-Slim Holiday Strategies

 Negotiate

-Be selective, and think ahead to what’s really worth it to you.
-Treat yourself to just a few standout items that are unique to the season and you can unapologetically relish.
+Be selective, thinking ahead to what’s really worth it to you.
+Treat yourself to those standout items that are unique to the season, and you can unapologetically relish.

-- Low-calorie beverages and cocktails (anything made with no-calorie mixers like water, club soda or flavored sparkling water)
+• Low-calorie beverages and cocktails (such as those made with no-calorie mixers like water, club soda or flavored sparkling water)

-Weighing yourself weekly or twice a week throughout the holidays can be a good reality check to see how well you’re balancing the indulgences of the season.
-But don’t torture yourself!
-Keep in mind that more salt and carbs can lead to fluid retention and can be reflected on the scale the next day.
+Everyone’s relationship with the scale can vary.
+If you are one who chooses to weigh yourself regularly, keep in mind that salt and carbs can lead to fluid retention and can be reflected on the scale the next day.
 Therefore, if you have multiple events in a row, you may want to wait a day or two before weighing yourself.

 If your resolve starts to weaken, remind yourself to take the focus off of food and turn it back to the people around you.
 People are what’s really important, so spend your time and your energy really listening to what’s happening in the lives of your family and friends.